The stepchildren of a woman killed in the accident have filed a lawsuit

 The department later opened a vehicular manslaughter investigation, according to CNN affiliate KTLA.
 The investigation will focus on everyone in the case, not just one person, a source told CNN legal analyst Mark Geragos.
 When contacted Friday, however, sheriff’s representative Nicole Nishida wouldn’t confirm that authorities had opened a vehicular manslaughter case.

 A deputy said Jenner voluntarily took a field sobriety test, was questioned and went home.
+Jenner passed the test, according to a report by CNN affiliate KSBW.

 E! said Jenner was not shooting for “Keeping Up with the Kardashians” on the day of the accident.